-Application : Applied Explanation on application of the practice : As at 31 December 2018, the Mudajaya Group's IARMD comprised 3 personnel.
+Application : Applied Explanation on application of the practice : As at 31 December 2020, the Mudajaya Group's IARMD comprised 3 personnel.
 The name and qualification of each member of the IARMD are set out below:- Mr Mok Yew Pong holds the position of the Head of IARMD.
-Mr Mok is a Chartered Accountant and a member of the Malaysian Institute of Accountants.
-Mr Tan Hwan Sin holds the position of Senior Executive.
-Mr Tan has a Bachelor of Accounting (Hons) and is a member of the Malaysian Institute of Accountants.
-3. Mr Wong Ek Loong holds the position of Assistant Manager.
-Mr Wong has a Bachelor of Applied Finance, Australia and is a member of the Certified Practising Accountant Australia.
-Under the supervision of the Head of IARMD, the IARMD conducts risk-based assignments across the Group's business units and operations in accordance with the Institute of Internal Auditors' International Standards for the Professional Practice of Internal Auditing .
+He is a Chartered Accountant and a member of the Malaysian Institute of Accountants.
+2. Mr Lai Heng Loong holds the position of Assistant Manager.
+He has a Bachelor of Accounting (Hons) and is a member of the Malaysian Institute of Accountants.
+3. Mr Tan Hwan Sin holds the position of Senior Executive.
+He has a Bachelor of Accounting (Hons) and is a member of the Malaysian Institute of Accountants.
+Under the supervision of the Head of IARMD, the IARMD conducts risk-based assignments across the Group's business units and operations in accordance with the Institute of Internal Auditors' International Standards for the Professional Practice of Internal Auditing.
 The internal audit function provides the Board with assurance over the adequacy, effectiveness and efficiency of risk management, internal control and governance processes employed across the Group.
 The IARMD has no direct authority or responsibility for the activities it reviews, and maintains a functional reporting line to the Chairman of the AC through the Head of IARMD.
-None of the IARMD personnel has any relationships or confliction in the performance of their duties.
+None of the IARMD personnel has any relationships or conflicts of interest that would impair the objectivity or independence of the function in the performance of their duties.

 Explanation for departure •

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are req to complete the columns • Non-large companies are encouraged

 Measure •

 Timeframe :